nooblag/nerdwiki/Python.md

 Then use `pip install django` or whatever you want to install to that environment only.

+## Install Cheetah

+Application framework, used by SABnzbd and SickBeard.

+Assumes `easy_install virtualenv` has been run.

+`pip install cheetah`

+Run in a virtualenv or system wide, which may be best for multiple projects on the same system.

 ## Simple HTTP server from any directory

 `python -m SimpleHTTPServer [port]`